MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 }
 ```

-To test whether Mbin correctly uses the HTTPS scheme, you can run this command (replaced with you URL and username):
+To test whether Mbin correctly uses the HTTPS scheme, you can run this command (replaced with your URL and username):

 ```bash
 curl --header "Accept: application/activity+json" https://example.mbin/u/admin | jq
 ```

-The `| jq` part outputs formatted json which should make this easier to see.
+The `| jq` part outputs formatted JSON, which should make this easier to view.
 There should not be any `http://` URLs in this output.

 ### Take it live

-To start routing the traffic through Anubis Nginx has to be restarted (not just reloaded), because of the new socket that needs to be created.
-But before we do that we should check the config for validity:
+To start routing traffic through Anubis, Nginx must be restarted (not just reloaded) due to the new socket that needs to be created.
+However, before we do that, we should check the config for validity:

 ```bash
 sudo nginx -t
 ```

-If `nginx -t` runs successfully and the Anubis service is also running without any issues:
+If `nginx -t` runs successfully, then you should ensure Anubis is also running without any issues:

 ```bash
 systemctl status anubis@mbin.service
 ```

-Then you finally restart Nginx with:
+You can finally restart Nginx with:

 ```bash
 sudo systemctl restart nginx
 ```

-If you reload the Mbin website, you should see the Anubis page for checking your browser.
+Once you reload the Mbin website, you should see the Anubis challenge page that checks your browser.

 ### Troubleshooting

-To get the logs of anubis:
+Use the following to view the Anubis logs:

 ```bash
 journalctl -ru anubis@mbin.service